365id-AB/idverification-android/README.md

 The 365id Id Verification SDK enables you to integrate 365id services into your android app.
 We also support [iOS](https://github.com/365id-AB/idverification-ios).

-The SDK supports identifying and validating ID documents such as passports, ID cards and drivers' licenses, as well as reading the text on the document and automatically mapping these to relevant fields when used in conjunction with our [cloud services](https://365id.com/integrations/?lang=en).
+The SDK supports identifying and validating ID documents such as passports, ID cards and drivers' licenses, as well as reading the text on the document and automatically mapping these to relevant fields when used in conjunction with [365id Integration Service](https://365id.com/integrations/?lang=en).

 <br/>